 People of all walks of life agree: Investing in high–quality early childhood education and early childhood educators will make America brighter, stronger, and more competitive.
 You have a role in spreading this message with others.

-Our weekly newsletter, Kitchen Table Talk, shares early childhood education wins from across the country, ways for you to get involved, resources you don’t want to miss, and important updates on government policy that will keep you up to date.
+Our newsletter, Kitchen Table Talk, shares early childhood education wins from across the country, ways for you to get involved, resources you don’t want to miss, and important updates on government policy that will keep you up to date.
 Check out past issues and sign up today!

 Learn how America for Early Ed is working with the federal government to ensure our nation’s policies catch up with the significant body of research and science that shows investments in high-quality early learning with supported, skilled, and knowledgeable educators produces positive outcomes for our children, our families, and the economic future of our country.